Hanshin Tigers: History

 The Hanshin Tigers, the second-oldest professional club in Japan, were founded on December 10, 1935, with the team being formed in 1936.
 The team was first called Ōsaka Tigers.
 In 1940, amid anti-foreign sentiment and the Tojo government's ban on English nicknames, the Tigers changed the name to simply Hanshin.
 In 1947, the team reverted to Ōsaka Tigers after the JPBL permitted use of English nicknames.
 The current team name was assumed in 1961 due to the team playing in the suburb of Nishinomiya, which is not in Osaka Prefecture.

 The Tigers won four titles before the establishment of the two-league system in 1950.
 Since the league was split into the Central League and Pacific League, the Tigers have won the Central League pennant seven times (1962, 1964, 1985, 2003, 2005, 2023, 2025) and Japan Series twice (1985, 2023).

 When the 2004 Major League Baseball season began in Japan, the Tigers played an exhibition game against the New York Yankees at the Tokyo Dome on March 29.
 The Tigers won 11–7.

 The 2025 Major League Baseball season kicked off with two games at the Tokyo Dome between the Los Angeles Dodgers and the Chicago Cubs.
 Prior to the series, the Tigers played exhibition games against each of these major league clubs, winning both on consecutive shutouts.

 In 2005, 2006, 2007, and 2009, more than three million people attended games hosted by the Tigers, the only one of the 12 Nippon Professional Baseball teams to achieve this.
 In 2011, the Hanshin Tigers drew an average home attendance of 40,256.

 The home field, Koshien Stadium, is used by high school baseball teams from all over Japan for the national championship tournaments in spring and summer.
 The summer tournament takes place in the middle of the Tigers' season, forcing the Tigers to go on a road trip and play their home games at Kyocera Dome Osaka.
-Fans call this "The Road of Death".
+Prior to their arrangement to use the Dome, the Tigers would embark on an extended road trip for the duration of the high school tournaments.
+Fans dubbed these trips "The Road of Death".

 Famous players in Hanshin Tigers history include Fumio Fujimura, Masaru Kageura, Minoru Murayama, Yutaka Enatsu, Masayuki Kakefu, Randy Bass, Taira Fujita, and many others.